conorpp/u2f-zero/README.md

 U2F Zero
 ========

 U2F Zero is an open source U2F token for 2 factor authentication.
 It is implemented securely.
 It works with Google accounts, Github, Duo, and anything else supporting U2F.
-It can be used with 15 services at a time.
+The latest version uses key derivation and has no limit on registrations.

 ![](http://i.imgur.com/dQpo9wC.jpg "The door keys are not used")